vprusso/qustop/README.md

 0.8749769201568257
 ```

-#### Entanglement cost of discriminating Bell states
+#### Entanglement cost of distinguishing Bell states

 One may ask whether the ability to distinguish a state can be improved by
-making use of an auxillary resource state.
+making use of an auxiliary resource state.

 ![\Large x=\frac{-b\pm\sqrt{b^2-4ac}}{2c}](https://latex.codecogs.com/svg.latex?\Large&space;|\tau\rangle=\sqrt{\frac{1+\epsilon}{2}}|00\rangle+\sqrt{\frac{1-\epsilon}{2}}|11\rangle),